jundalisay/sp/content/en/research/indian/gospel/chapter-16b.md

 ---
+heading: "Chapter 16b"
 title: "Story of a Vaishnava devotee"
 c: "indigo"
-heading: "Chapter 16b"
-weight: 66
+weight: 137
+author: M
+icon: M
 description: ""
 ---

 M. read: “There was a king named Jayamal who loved Krishna with all his heart.
 He followed with unfailing devotion all the rites and ceremonies associated with the adoration of Krishna, whom he worshipped under the name of Syamalasundara.